RonsenbergVI/trendpy/README.md

 ## Contributing

 Contribution will be welcomed once a first stable release is ready.
+[Contact me]()

 ### Simulation